- Auto Portability Overview

 A secondary benefit to employers is the increase in financial wellness experienced by their employees as they preserve their savings and accumulate larger account balances over time.

-The benefits to financial institutions and service providers accrue slowly over time and include increases in the assets that they invest and service as well as a significant reduction in the number of small accounts over time.
+The benefits to financial institutions and service providers include increases in the assets that they invest and service as well as a significant reduction in the number of small accounts over time.
+EBRI has estimated the present value of retirement assets retained from plugging cash out leakage through auto portability to be $1.5T for accounts below $5,000.
 Like employers, service providers also benefit from a reduction in small accounts.
 Auto portability has been introduced to a majority of the larger plan service providers and has seen measured progress along the path to adoption and implementation.
-Eight of the top ten record-keepers - a group that includes Fidelity Investments, Empower Retirement, Alight, TIAA, Principal Financial, Vanguard, Bank of America Merrill Lynch and Wells Fargo - are engaged in auto portability discussions at a variety of stages.

 1) Notices: Upon becoming subject to a Mandatory Distribution, legally-required information notices are provided to participants in the auto portability program.